Quinnan-Gill/InfoSec-Lessons/pwn_tools.md

 (gdb) quit
 ```

-This is the disassembly for the
+This is the disassembly for the the main function (which is the only important function)

+I ran this through `radare2` (which is on kali and need to install on ubuntu)